 Portugal (Lisbon and Porto) was my first time back in Europe since 2016 when I went to Spain.
 This trip was my first time meeting and traveling with my longtime IG friend, Saba.
-I’ve known Saba (virtually) for years, and work for her VA business, The In Demand VA, for over a year.
+I’ve known Saba (virtually) for years, and worked for her VA business, The In Demand VA, for over a year.

 With a total of eight days, we spent three days in Lisbon and five in Porto.
 While I loved visiting Lisbon and Porto, we could’ve also squeezed in some time to visit the Algarve region.

-Below I’m sharing where to eat, play and stay in Lisbon and Porto.
+Below I’m sharing where to eat, play, and stay in Lisbon and Porto.

 Lisbon